 This is the 5-step scoping process we have used to scope out many products for founders and business owners.
-The product can be simple or complex; the process has been used countless times and is the brainchild of 2.5 years of running a nocode/bubble.io agency AZKY Tech Labs
+The product can be simple or complex; the process has been used countless times and is the brainchild of over 3 years of running a nocode/bubble.io agency AZKY Tech Labs

 Clarifying the problem is essential since it gives a clear approach to what the product is needed to be built.
 Products are created to solve a particular problem.
 The key problem and user can be clarified by asking about User Personas and Scenarios.